gmkhussain/nuxt/nuxtapp/NUXT.md

 Specify the props passed to <keep-alive> by passing a prop keep-alive-props to the <nuxt>  component.
 ```<nuxt keep-alive :keep-alive-props="{ max: 10 }" />```
 Keeps only 10 page components in memory.

+## Ignoring pages
+by prefixing them with a -
+example: -filename.vue